Outside (David Bowie album): Release

 Outside, stylised as 1.
 Outside – The Nathan Adler Diaries: A Hyper-cycle, was released on 25 September 1995 by Virgin America in the US and Arista, BMG and RCA in other territories on LP and CD formats.
 The CD release was the full 75-minute album, while the LP release was an abridged version titled Excerpts From 1.
 Outside, which featured shortened edits of "Leon Takes Us Outside" and "The Motel" and removed the tracks "No Control", "Wishful Beginnings", "Thru' These Architects Eyes", "Strangers When We Meet", along with multiple segues.
 The Japanese CD release included the outtake "Get Real".
 The cover artwork is a 1995 painting on canvas by Bowie himself called Head of DB.
 Commercially, Outside peaked at number 8 on the UK Albums Chart and number 21 on the US Billboard 200; Bowie's profile in America had been raised through the popularity of Nirvana's MTV Unplugged version of "The Man Who Sold the World", as well as artists who cited Bowie's influence such as Nine Inch Nails, the Smashing Pumpkins and Marilyn Manson.
 Due to advance orders, Outside became Bowie's fastest-selling album since Tonight.

 Bowie promoted Outside through various television appearances.
 "Strangers When We Meet" was issued as a double A-side single with a new recording of "The Man Who Sold the World" mixed by Eno on 20 November 1995.
 It reached number 39 in the UK and was supported by a music video, again directed by Bayer.
 Bowie performed the song at the European MTV Awards the same month.
-"Hallo Spaceboy" was released as the third and final single on 19 February 1996 in a new remix featuring English duo Pet Shop Boys.
-The idea originated from member Neil Tennant, who added lines referencing Major Tom from "Space Oddity" (1969).
+"Hallo Spaceboy" was released as the third and final single on 19 February 1996 in a new remix featuring the English duo Pet Shop Boys.
+The idea originated from Neil Tennant, who added lines referencing Major Tom from "Space Oddity" (1969).
 Pet Shop Boys subsequently appeared in the song's video, directed by longtime Bowie director David Mallet, and performed the song with Bowie at the Brit Awards in February and on Top of the Pops in March.
 The single itself performed well commercially, peaking at number 12 in the UK.
 The remix later replaced "Wishful Beginnings" on the March 1996 European reissue of Outside titled 1.
 Outside Version 2.

+Art-Crime Comic

+Anticipating that the narrative of the album might be inaccessible to fans when it was released, one of the record executives in Mexico, Arturo López Gavito, commissioned a comic to clarify the story.
+The comic, a one-off called Art-Crime, was created by two young illustrators, Victor "Pico" Covarrubias and Jotavé (Jazmin Velasco-Moore).
+It was given away with the CD.